 Boats may be displayed in the water or on land.
 The nearest launch ramp is about 2 miles from the show, down the Yaquina River near the airport.
 The tide will be favorable for getting from the ramp to the show Friday afternoon.
 The tide will be unfavorable for returning to the ramp Sunday afternoon, but you can probably bum a tow from a motorboat if you ask nicely.
 Always stay on the outside of the river bend near the boatyard, no matter how tempting a shortcut may look.

-There will be free dry camping available for exhibitors in an old mill site next to the show.
+There will be free dry camping available for exhibitors in a big field next to the show.
 It's OK to sleep on your boat, and mooring is free Friday through Sunday nights.
 There is a pancake breakfast Saturday and Sunday mornings, and food vendors will offer several lunch options.
 Coots will be having a potluck feed Saturday night in the camping area.
-We mioght also have some group meals at nearby restaurants, especially Cobblestone Pizza, right across the road from the docks.
+We might also have some group meals at nearby restaurants, especially Cobblestone Pizza, right across the road from the docks.

 Events during the show will include boatbuilding, boat rides, a poker paddle and cardboard boat races.
 The Boathouse will be loaning out rowboats and canoes.
 More information can be found on the Official Port of Toledo Wooden Boat Show Web page.

-On the Monday after the show some of us usually take a boat trip up the Yaquina River to the semi-ghost town of Elk City, which was once the head of navigation for steamboats on the river.
+On the Monday after the show some of us usually take a boat trip up the Yaquina River to the semi-ghost town of Elk City, which was once the head of navigation for steamboats on the river, or downstream towards Newport, depending on the tides.

 Tide predictions at Toledo from WXTide32: